-New to trail work?
+New to trailwork?
 We’re here to help.
-To give you a better idea of what it’s like to be a Wilderness Trail Work Volunteer, check out the answers to our most frequently asked questions.
+To give you a better idea of what it’s like to be a Wilderness Trailwork Volunteer, check out the answers to our most frequently asked questions.
 You can also get a feel for the experience by watching this video made by topnotch volunteer Brittany Lewis.

 What is the cost?

 It’s free!
-For all projects, Friends of Nevada Wilderness provides the tools and safety gear.
-For overnight projects, Friends will provide dinner and dessert, breakfast drinking water, and kitchen gear.
+For all project, Friends of Nevada Wilderness provides the tools and safety gear.
+For overnight projects, Friends will provide dinner and dessert, breakfast, drinking water, lunch fixings, and kitchen gear.
 Of course, we welcome and rely upon your support to help make projects like these happen.
 Please consider becoming a member and supporting stewardship!

 What do I need to bring?

 Nope!
-Projects don’t require prior trail work experience, and we encourage those with all levels of experience to get involved.
+Projects don’t require prior trailwork experience, and we encourage all levels of experience to get involved.
 You’ll receive a safety and training session by the leaders before you begin working on a project, including proper techniques and appropriate tool use.
-Recent hiking experience is required for Difficulty Levels 2 - 4.

 How do I sign up for a project?